 Through conversations with City Staff and an assessment of the Parks and Recreation Department's fee schedule, ECONorthwest observed that there may be opportunities to adjust user fees and user fee practices to increase overall park-related revenues.
 Making these decisions will depend on the City's objectives for fee pricing.
 For example, the City's recreation center currently uses a differential pricing structure for daily visitor fees and memberships based on residential location.
 City of Newport residents pay reduced rates, while visitors-those from outside the City-pay higher rates.
 There are many visitors from outside the city limits, but few memberships.
 A fee structure objective that seeks geographic equity of users might lead to a decision to create a third-tier fee, perhaps for visitors that live outside the city, but within Lincoln County.
 This practice could lead to more overall annual memberships, and increased revenue.
 Another potential opportunity to adjust park system revenues might be to consider how many free passes to park facilities are distributed.
-Between April of 2017 and April of 2018, the City gave out a total of 6,681 free day passes to the City's recreation center to City employees, Newport Fire Department volunteers and Military and Coast Guard members and families.
-Free passes equate to 2.7 percent of annual recreation center visits, with an equivalent of approximately \$37,000 in uncollected fees.
+Between April of 2017 and April of 2018, the City gave out a total of 6,681 free day passes to the City's recreation center to City employees, Newport Fire Department volunteers and Military and Coast Guard members and families.7 Free passes equate to 2.7 percent of annual recreation center visits, with an equivalent of approximately \$37,000 in uncollected fees.
 Similarly, the City of Newport currently does not charge fees for sports field usage.
 This is another source of potential revenue that if tapped into, could create increased cash flows for the Park and Recreation Department.
+Lastly, the City provides an option for groups of 10 or more purchasers to receive a 35 percent discount on annual passes.
+Eliminating this volume discount could potentially generate more revenue from annual pass sales.